The Menu-Size Complexity of Revenue Approximation: Upper Bound on Revenue-Approximation Complexity

-\paragraph{Step 1: Move to an ``almost bounded'' valuation space} This step, taken in \cref{no-two-high-sec}, simplifies the valuation space by showing that since item prices are independent, finding an approximately optimal auction under the assumption that at most one item has a price higher than~$\bound$ (i.e., has a price that lies in the $\bound$-tail), for some $\bound=\poly(n,\nicefrac{1}{\varepsilon})$, entails a very small loss compared to doing so without this assumption.
-This is possible, very roughly speaking, because the probability of two item prices lying in the tail, for $H$ as above, can be thought of as being of order $\varepsilon^2$, while the revenue conditioned upon being in this ``second-order'' tail (i.e., conditioned upon the prices of both of these items lying in the $\bound$-tail) is of order~$\nicefrac{1}{\varepsilon}$.
-Therefore, it is enough to construct our finite approximation for the distribution conditioned upon being in the valuation space comprised of the core and the first-order tail, i.e., the valuation space where at most one item price lies in the tail.
+\paragraph{Step 1: Move to an ``almost bounded'' valuation space} This step, taken in \cref{no-two-high-sec}, simplifies the valuation space by showing that since item values are independent, finding an approximately optimal mechanism under the assumption that at most one item has a value higher than~$\bound$ (i.e., has a value that lies in the $\bound$-tail), for some $\bound=\poly(n,\nicefrac{1}{\varepsilon})$, entails a very small loss compared to doing so without this assumption.
+This is possible, very roughly speaking, because the probability of two item values lying in the tail, for $H$ as above, can be thought of as being of order $\varepsilon^2$, while the revenue conditioned upon being in this ``second-order'' tail (i.e., conditioned upon the values of both of these items lying in the $\bound$-tail) is of order~$\nicefrac{1}{\varepsilon}$.
+Therefore, it is enough to construct our finite approximation for the distribution conditioned upon being in the valuation space comprised of the core and the first-order tail, i.e., the valuation space where at most one item value lies in the tail.
 We call distributions over this valuation space \emph{exclusively unbounded} distributions.
-We note that this is the only step in which the independence of the item prices is used; indeed, combining the remaining steps shows that the revenue from all exclusive unbounded distributions (even highly correlated distributions not originating from a product distribution over~$\RRn$) can be uniformly approximated using finite-size menus (see \cref{upper-bound-correlated} in \cref{exclusively-unbounded-sec}).
+We note that this is the only step in which the independence of the item values is used; indeed, combining the remaining steps shows that the revenue from all exclusive unbounded distributions (even highly correlated distributions not originating from a product distribution over~$\RRn$) can be uniformly approximated using finite-size menus (see \cref{upper-bound-correlated} in \cref{exclusively-unbounded-sec}).